-- 14. (1) A reconnaissance permit is valid for a period not exceeding two years. - (2) A petroleum right granted in relation to onshore and offshore acreage in shallow 30 waters is valid- - (a) in respect of the exploration phase, for a total period of nine years, made up of- - (i) an initial term of three years; and - (ii) a second, third and fourth term of two years each; and - (b) in respect of the production phase, for an unlimited period, made up of- - (i) an initial term of 30 years; and - (ii) further terms of 10 years each. - (3) A petroleum right granted in relation to acreage designated as frontier, as contemplated in section 8(2), and offshore acreage in deep waters is valid- - (a) in respect of the exploration phase, for a total period of 14 years, made up of- - (i) an initial term of five years; and - (ii) a second, third and fourth term of three years each; and - (b) in respect of the production phase, for an unlimited period, made up of- - (i) an initial term of 30 years; and - (ii) further terms of 10 years each. - (4) The holder may, from the second term, structure the period for each term according to the nature and dynamics of the project, subject to- - (a) approval by the Petroleum Agency; and - (b) such structuring not delaying exploration or defeating the object referred to in section 2(k). - (5) The period of validity- - (a) of a permit or a right granted in terms of this Act must be reckoned from the date on which the relevant permit or right is notarially executed; and
+- 14. (1) A reconnaissance permit is valid for a period not exceeding two years. - (2) A petroleum right granted in relation to onshore and offshore acreage in shallow 30 waters is valid- - (a) in respect of the exploration phase, for a total period of nine years, made up of- - (i) an initial term of three years; and - (ii) a second, third and fourth term of two years each; and - (b) in respect of the production phase, for an unlimited period, made up of- - (i) an initial term of 30 years; and - (ii) further terms of 10 years each. - (3) A petroleum right granted in relation to acreage designated as frontier, as contemplated in section 8(2), and offshore acreage in deep waters is valid- 40 - (a) in respect of the exploration phase, for a total period of 14 years, made up of- - (i) an initial term of five years; and - (ii) a second, third and fourth term of three years each; and - (b) in respect of the production phase, for an unlimited period, made up of- 45 - (i) an initial term of 30 years; and - (ii) further terms of 10 years each. - (4) The holder may, from the second term, structure the period for each term according to the nature and dynamics of the project, subject to- - (a) approval by the Petroleum Agency; and - (b) such structuring not delaying exploration or defeating the object referred to in section 2(k). - (5) The period of validity- - (a) of a permit or a right granted in terms of this Act must be reckoned from the date on which the relevant permit or right is notarially executed as 55 contemplated in section 42; and

-(b) of terms within the exploration and production phases must be reckoned from the date on which the deed of amendment of the right to record the new term is notarially executed.
+- (b) of terms within the exploration and production phases must be reckoned from the date on which the deed of amendment of the right to record the new term is notarially executed. - (6) Where any court proceedings, affecting reconnaissance, exploration or petroleum operations, are instituted immediately before or during the period of validity of a reconnaissance permit or petroleum right, the running of the period of validity shall be suspended until the finalisation of those court proceedings.